 - risks related to compliance with applicable laws, regulations and other requirements (see also "-Risks Related to the Financial Markets and Our Regulatory Environment-Our subsidiaries that perform mortgage lending and servicing activities are subject to extensive regulation by federal, state and local governmental and regulatory authorities, and our subsidiaries' business results may be significantly impacted by the existing and future laws and regulations to which they are subject.
-If our subsidiaries performing mortgage lending and servicing activities fail to operate in compliance with both existing and future statutory, regulatory and other requirements, our business, financial condition, liquidity and/or results of operations could be materially and adversely affected."); - significant increases in delinquencies for the loans; - financing related servicer advances and the origination business; - expenses related to servicing high risk loans; - unrecovered or delayed recovery of servicing advances; - The residential mortgage loans underlying the securities we invest in and the loans we directly invest in are subject to delinquency, foreclosure and loss, which could result in losses to us."); - maintaining the size of the related servicing portfolio and the volume of the origination business; - compliance with FHA underwriting guidelines; and - termination of government mortgage refinancing programs.
+If our subsidiaries performing mortgage lending and servicing activities fail to operate in compliance with both existing and future statutory, regulatory and other requirements, our business, financial condition, liquidity and/or results of operations could be materially and adversely affected."); - significant increases in delinquencies for the loans; - financing related servicer advances and the origination business; - expenses related to servicing high risk loans; - unrecovered or delayed recovery of servicing advances; - a general risk in foreclosure rates, which may ultimately reduce the number of mortgages that we service (see also "- The residential mortgage loans underlying the securities we invest in and the loans we directly invest in are subject to delinquency, foreclosure and loss, which could result in losses to us."); - maintaining the size of the related servicing portfolio and the volume of the origination business; - · compliance with FHA underwriting guidelines; and - termination of government mortgage refinancing programs.